Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 - RX: Device's reception window.
 - RX1/RX2: LoRaWAN class A devices open two RX windows following an uplink, called RX1 and RX2.
-- SCHC gateway: It corresponds to the LoRaWAN Application Server.
-It manages translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).
+- SCHC gateway: The LoRaWAN Application Server that manages translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).
 - Tile: Piece of a fragmented packet as described in [RFC8724] section 8.2.2.1
 - Uplink: LoRaWAN term for a frame transmitted by the device and received